Kirankumar2604/kiranfolio-newspage/MIGRATE_ESBUILD_KIT.md

 Notes

    - I did not modify lockfiles here to avoid causing CI/frozen-lockfile issues.
-If you want, I can update lockfiles and commit them for you (tell me to run `pnpm install --no-frozen-lockfile` and commit the updated lockfile).
+If you want, I can update lockfiles and commit them for you (tell me to run `npm install` and commit the updated lockfile).
 - The new `tsx`-based scripts allow you to run TypeScript/Esm server code without relying on esbuild-loader machinery.